 The Department of Biomedical Science (formerly known as the Biomedical Science Unit under the Department of Molecular Medicine) offers a full time Bachelor of Biomedical Science undergraduate programme and conducts Biomedical research in various disciplines, including Population Genetics, Rare Diseases, Neuroscience, Haematology, Microbiology, Developmental Biology, Cancer Therapeutics, and Natural Products.

-The department consists of fourteen academic staff, with four Professors, seven senior lecturers, one lecturer, one Fellow, and one Postdoc, who are supported by trained Medical Laboratory Technologists.
+The department consists of fifteen (15) academic staff, with two (2) Professors, thirteen (13) senior lecturers, who are supported by trained Medical Laboratory Technologists.
 Facilities within the department are designed for teaching and research, with fully equipped lecture theatres, seminar rooms and teaching labs, and research labs for Biochemistry, Haematology, Immunology, Clinical Chemistry, Tissue Culture and Molecular Biology.
 The department is also home to the Zebrafish Lab, which is one of the satellite facilities for the Faculty’s AAALAC-accredited Animal Experimental Unit.

 At present there are nearly 200 undergraduate and postgraduate students, both local and international, making up the student population of the department.

 The Biomedical Science has been acknowledged as an important branch of Science and Technology, especially in providing support service in conjunction with various other medical services in health and patient care.
 Research in the area of Biomedical Science has also emerged as a growing, very important field of science.
 Thus, the realisation of the importance to fulfil this need drove the Faculty of Medicine to propose the Biomedical Science Degree Programme.